 Top Tips to Ease Muscle Soreness

-If you're new to working out or as the push-up count increases, you'll want to spend at least a few minutes getting your muscles revved up and your heart rate jump-started.
+If you're new to working out or as the push-up count increases, you'll want to spend a few minutes getting your muscles revved up and your heart rate jump-started.

 Cardio drills like jumping jacks or jumping rope help elevate your heart rate and raise your body temperature, which preps your body for exercise.
 And dynamic stretches like swimmer's hugs and alternating side bends gets your upper-body muscles moving without over-stretching.

 Mobility exercises are kind of like stretches, but you're focusing more on a joint than muscles.
-But since push-ups can put a lot of stress on your wrists and shoulders, try incorporating these two drills into your warmup.
+Since push-ups can put a lot of stress on your wrists and shoulders, try incorporating these two drills into your warm-up.